As of version 5.2.b.20161230, Audit Server includes the ability to directly monitor and audit PTP nodes, including

 are known as Discovery Sweeps.

-PTP Monitor uses a mixture of multicast and unicast to obtain state information about nodes.
+PTP Monitor uses both multicast and unicast to obtain state information about nodes.
 General discovery is done by periodic

 Enterprise Profile section of the PTP Profiles

 PTP Monitor does not need to sweep the network in order to discover master nodes; an overheard Announce and subsequent Syncs/Sync Follow-ups are sufficient.

 PTPd and other software slave nodes can only be monitored effectively by sweeping the network.
 If you only require the information

 as part of an audit, you may let the commanded sweep from Audit Server collect the information.
 If you require an up-to-date display

 on Manager, you will need to use F5 Refresh or enable periodic background sweeps.